Oʼodham

+O'odham adults participating in the traditional circle dance, O'odham Cu:dk, in Tumacacori National Historical Park.
+Picture taken in 1999.

 The Oʼodham, (Note: Alternate spellings include: Oʼodaam, Ootoma, or Odami.)
 Upper Oʼodham, or Upper Pima (Spanish: Pima Alto or Piatos) are a group of Native American peoples including the Akimel Oʼodham, the Tohono Oʼodham, and the Hia C-eḍ Oʼodham.
 Their historical territory is in the Sonoran Desert in southern and central Arizona and northern Sonora, and they are united by a common heritage language, the Oʼodham language.
 Today, many Oʼodham live in the Tohono Oʼodham Nation, the San Xavier Indian Reservation, the Gila River Indian Community, the Salt River Pima-Maricopa Indian Community, the Ak-Chin Indian Community or off-reservation in one of the cities or towns of Arizona.

 They have also historically been referred to as Hímeris.